Similar packages

 Do not use in cases of diarrhoea established for more than 24 hours and in weak animals.

-Do not use in known cases of hypersensitivity to the active substance or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

 None.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 Administer after colostrum feeding, or after milk or milk replacer feeding only, using either the metering pump included or any appropriate device for oral administration.
 Do not use on an empty stomach.
 For treatment of anorexic calves, the product should be administered in half a litre of an electrolyte solution.
 The animals should receive enough colostrum according to good breeding practice.